taitep/ember-arch/spec.md

 - Invert A: bitwise not applied to input A before main operation
 - Invert B: same but for input B
+- Invert Out: bitwise not applied to output
 - Flood Carry: The carry out for each bit (including the carry out of the whole ALU, meaning that if this is set the carry flag will always be set if the instruction updates flags) is set to 1, but not the initial carry in for the whole adder
 - Carry In: Initial carry in is set to 1
-- Or mode: The XOR operation part of the addition is changed to an OR, and the carry calculation for each bit is changed to A & B & CARRY instead of minimum 2 out of A, B and CARRY, which is the default.
+- Logic Mode: The XOR between the A and B inputs for each bit is swapped out for an OR.
+Carry input of each bit still inverts the output in the same way.

 # Shifting